 A lot of special needs parents know that after public school — unless you have a lot of money — there aren’t many options.
 I began to realize my son’s academic problems were not because of his intelligence or cognitive abilities, but they were completely driven by his level of interest.
 If he has no interest in something, he doesn’t do it, he doesn’t retain it, he doesn’t care.
 However, if you can pique his interests, you can teach him anything, and he can tell you more facts than you would ever care to know.

 After this revelation, we pulled him out of the online charter school and began interest-led eclectic homeschooling with him.
-Ever since that day, the Mr. Hyde to his Dr. Jekyll no longer rears his ugly head, and my son is happily learning at home.
+Ever since that day, the Mr. Hyde to his Dr. Jekyll rarely rears his ugly head, and my son was happily learning at home.

 We may have become the unexpected homeschoolers, but it was the best decision we could’ve made for our son, at that time, to benefit his health and happiness.